 Self-disclosure is also crucial when it comes to romantic relationships.
 Fair self-disclosure is seen nowadays as regular between people.
 Fair such disclosure fosters respect and develops trust in people.
 Sometimes self-disclosure can be threatening and make people regret it.

 Therefore many people choose not to open up to people.
 They’re afraid of rejection.

 Self-disclosure is an important phenomenon and passing of information between people, which is necessary to build healthy, long, and strong relations of people with each other.
-Conducting self-disclosure correctly and knowing what to share and when to share is more important than the amount of disclosure performed.
+Conducting self-disclosure correctly and knowing what to share and when to share self concepts is more important than the amount of use self disclosure is performed.

-Sharing is caring, and it is equally true that knowing what not to share is as important as knowing what to share with other people.
+Sharing is caring, and it is equally true that knowing what not to share is as important in personal relationships as knowing what to share with other people.
 Not everyone deserves to know the best side of you as long as they don’t reciprocate the same.

 Liked this post?
 Check out the complete series on Communication